mTondenier/gladys-4-docs/_docs/en/4_api/5_mqtt_api.md

 ---
-name: mqtt
+name: mqtt-api
 title: MQTT API
-permalink: "/en/development"
+permalink: "/en/api"
 lang: en
-category: Development
-sub-category: API
+category: API
 ---

 If you configured a MQTT Broker with your Gladys installation, you have access to Gladys MQTT API.